General FAQs

 To calculate, enter the number of Ordinary shares or ADRs owned when dividend was paid.
 This page also provides quarterly dividend rates since 2001.

-The GSK Dividend Reinvestment Plan (DRIP) is a service offered by Equiniti in which you can use your cash dividends to buy more shares in GSK.
+The GSK Dividend Reinvestment Plan (DRIP) is a service offered by Computershare in which you can use your cash dividends to buy more shares in GSK.
 As an alternative to the dividend payment, your cash will be used to buy additional shares.
 The DRIP is a convenient, easy and cost-effective way to build your shareholding.

-Please note that a commission charge of 1 per cent of the value of the shares purchased will be charged by Equiniti, and purchases will also be liable to stamp duty at a rate of 0.5 per cent of the value of the shares purchased.
+Please note that a commission charge of 1 per cent of the value of the shares purchased will be charged by Computershare, and purchases will also be liable to stamp duty at a rate of 0.5 per cent of the value of the shares purchased.

-Mandated Direct Credit FAQs:
+Mandated Direct Credit FAQs

 January 2020 was the last dividend payment for which you were able to receive a cheque.
 From April 2020 any monies payable in connection with your shares will only be paid by direct credit.